Frequently Asked Questions

 - Partnering with a wealth manager who is ultra-sensitive to minimizing drags on investment returns: transaction fees, fund expenses, and taxes

-- An intentionally low client-to-advisor ratio to ensure exceptional responsiveness when time-sensitive client needs arise
+- An intentionally low client-to-advisor ratio to ensure exceptional responsiveness when time-sensitive needs arise

 - The ability to pay a flat fee for holistic portfolio management—as your portfolio value presumably grows over time, the advisory fee you pay to Overture will not grow commensurately.
 This is very different from the more traditional “assets under management” (AUM) fee that many advisers charge.